valderman/selda/README.md

 ```

 Also note that this is slightly different from an SQL join.
 If, for instance,
-you wanted to get a list of all people and their addresses *if they have one*,
+you wanted to get a list of all people and their addresses, you might do
-you might do something like this:
+something like this:

 ```
 allPeople :: Query s (Col s Text :*: Col s Text)